Why You Should Never Measure Essential Oils in Drops

-Formula Botanica teaches its students how to safely work with organic cosmetic ingredients when formulating new skincare and haircare products.
+Formula Botanica teaches its students how to work safely with organic cosmetic ingredients when formulating new skincare and haircare products.
 Many of our students start out following fun DIY recipes that they’ve found on websites, blogs or social media.
-Many of our students start off wanting to measure essential oils in drops, but all of our courses strongly encourage the accurate measurement of ingredients by weight in any formulation.
+Many of these DIY formulations tell you to measure essential oils in drops, but in our courses, we instruct you to measure all your formulation ingredients strictly by weight.

 We love a good DIY recipe as well, but it’s important to remember that as soon as you start to learn how to formulate professional organic cosmetics, you must start to follow professional formulation techniques.
 In other words, you must always measure essential oils by weight and not in drops.